 Judgment Principle: Students must solve their own problems.
 All of their decisions about managing behaviors in the group must be approved by the treatment team.
 Through the process of effectively dealing with group issues, students learn good judgment and how to govern themselves.

 In a principle-centered community, apathy is not an option.
 Students learn working for the common good is personally beneficial.
-As they actively look for solutions, students improve their problem solving, communication and leadership skills.
+As they actively look for solutions, students improve their problem solving, communication, and leadership skills.

 Pride in Self

 Personal hygiene is not only a matter of comfort and cleanliness, it’s also a therapeutic tool.
-Each student is required to shower at least once a day.
+Each student must shower at least once a day.
 Oxbow Academy provides any necessary hygiene supplies.
 Students are also required to wash their hands before and after meals, after working, and before any food preparation.
 Students are expected to maintain their hair in neat and appropriate styles and monthly haircuts are arranged.
 Facial hair is not allowed.
 Body piercings of any kind are also not permitted.

 Oxbow Academy’s peer mentor program gives students an opportunity to develop leadership skills and demonstrate their commitment to their own well-being, as well as that of new students.
 Peer mentors are students who have completed Phase One of their treatment.
 Their daily living behaviors, as well as therapeutic progress and academic achievements show consistent improvement.
 Peer mentors help new students learn and understand the Oxbow program and provide positive role models.